Licentiate of Sacred Theology (S.T.L.)

 The director will then instruct the student to submit a copy of the final thesis to the Library Director for approval of formatting as outlined in the USML Writer’s Manual.
 Once final approval is given, the Library Director will forward an electronic copy of the thesis to the Registrar, who will arrange for its printing and binding.
 Costs for the printing and biding will be billed to the student.

 - Time Limits

 - The S.T.L. is completed within four semesters.
 A student may request to extend the work by submitting an Extension Request Form and registering for “Ongoing Thesis Writing” each semester until the project is complete.
-Extensions may be granted for a maximum of three years.
+Extensions are exceptions and may be granted for a maximum of three years.
 After this time, a diploma will not be granted.
 Students still wishing to be awarded the degree must reapply.